Cited for Driving Without Insurance? It’s Serious, But Don’t Panic. Here’s What You Can Do

 Wyoming | Proof of financial responsibility (WY Statutes Title 31, Ch.
 9, Article 4) |

-As you can see, most states require you to have liability insurance at least.
+As you can see, most states require you to have liability insurance at least, although full coverage auto insurance provides better protection in an accident.

 Secured with SHA-256 Encryption

 Some state traffic codes also provide for affirmative defenses.
-This is where instead of disputing that an offense occurred, you argue that a circumstance existed that justified the traffic violation.
-In Texas, for example, the state traffic code exempts vehicles that are possessed solely for purposes of repair from the insurance requirement.
+This is where, instead of disputing that an offense occurred, you argue that a circumstance existed that justified the traffic violation.
+In Texas, for example, the state traffic code exempts vehicles that are possessed solely for repair purposes from the insurance requirement.

 Reducing or Dismissing the Charges for Driving Without Proof of Insurance

-Considering whether these apply to your situation should be your first step if you are cited, as you may be able to get your no insurance ticket dropped.
+Considering whether these apply to your situation should be your first step if you are cited, as you may be able to get your driving without insurance ticket dropped.
 If neither apply, it may be time to look for a lawyer for driving without insurance.

 Assuming that you are guilty and you have no defenses, a number of things can occur.